AdobeDocs/experience-manager-65.en/help/assets/preparing-assets-for-translation.md

 Each language folder is called a language copy.
 The root folder of a language copy, known as the language root, identifies the language of the content in the language copy.
 For example, */content/dam/it* is the Italian language root for the Italian language copy.
 Language copies must use a [correctly configured language root](preparing-assets-for-translation.md#creating-a-language-root) so that the correct language is targeted when translations of source assets are performed.

-The language copy for which you originally add assets is the language primary.
-The language primary is the source that is translated into other languages.
+The language copy for which you originally add assets is the primary language.
+The primary language is the source that is translated into other languages.
 A sample folder hierarchy includes several language roots:

 ```shell
 /content